cheeriojs/cheerio/Readme.md

 ## Installation
 `npm install cheerio`

-... or to install the package globally:

-`npm install -g cheerio`

 ## Features
 __&#10084; Familiar syntax:__
 Cheerio implements a subset of core jQuery.
 Cheerio removes all the DOM inconsistencies and browser cruft from the jQuery library, revealing its truly gorgeous API.